jamie-r-davis/webhosting-logs/README.md

 # Web Hosting Logs

-A simple script to parse & aggregate traffic from web server logs.
+A simple script to parse & aggregate traffic from web server logs, counting the number of hits using different methodologies.

-This script will parse csv files from a source directory and count the unique number of hits for a given domain within a particular month.
-Unique hits are defined as unique client + user agent combinations logged within a single day (eg, if my browser visits a domain twice in one day, that will count as one hit).

 ## Getting Started